Gray Gaulding: Cup Series

 In late 2016, Gaulding attempted to make his Sprint Cup Series debut at Martinsville, driving the No. 30 car for The Motorsports Group.
 Gaulding joined BK Racing's No. 23 car for the 2017 season, driving in 33 races.
 Gaulding was not approved to run the Daytona 500 due to lack of experience on larger tracks (1.5 miles or greater).
 On June 13, 2017, he was replaced by Ryan Sieg at Michigan.
 Later in the month, Gaulding announced he had joined Premium Motorsports' No. 55 Camry for the Cup races at Kentucky and Loudon.
 On June 5, 2017, BK Racing released Gaulding because of financial issues; however, he would later return to the team at Darlington.
 At Talladega, Gaulding survived a crash-filled race to post his career-best finish of ninth.

 Gaulding would return to BK Racing in 2018, but left the team after running the first seventeen races as it fell into financial turmoil.
 He joined StarCom Racing for two races in the No. 99 before moving to Rick Ware Racing.
 He returned to Ware for the 2019 Food City 500 and a part-time schedule in 2020.

+In 2023, Gaulding rejoined Rick Ware Racing at Gateway, this time in the No. 15 Ford, where he finished in 29th.

+In 2026, it was revealed that Gaulding would attempt to run at the summer race at Daytona with Garage 66 in the No. 66 Ford.
+After failing to qualify, it was revealed that he will attempt to run at Charlotte and Martinsville with the team.